georgeleve/Java-CS252-SorryGame/README.md

 # CS-252-SorryGame-MVC-Architecture
-I created the "Sorry game" using Model View Controller written in java.
+Developed the "Sorry game" using Model View Controller written in java.